ledenmat/pCQO-mis-benchmark/README.md

    ```bash
    pip install -r requirements.txt
    ```
-5. Obtain licenses for MOSEK and Gurobi and install those licenses on the machine you will be running this repository on.
+5. (If you want to run Gurobi) Obtain licenses for Gurobi and install that license on the machine you will be running this repository on.
-6. Clone the [KaMIS project](https://github.com/KarlsruheMIS/KaMIS) and build a copy of the ReduMIS program.
+6. (If you want to run ReduMIS) Clone the [KaMIS project](https://github.com/KarlsruheMIS/KaMIS) and build a copy of the ReduMIS program.
 Place the program in the `external` folder of this repository.
-7. Unzip datasets.zip to retrieve the datasets used in the original experiments.
+7. Browse the /graphs folder to retrieve the datasets used in the original experiments.
 8. Run the benchmarking suite:
    ```bash
    python benchmark.py